blademd/thymus/README.md

 ## Issues

 Textual is a young and powerful lib.
 But despite its abilities, some widgets are not good at tasks that Thymus rises.
 At this time, some hacks are used to draw lengthy configs (i.e., several megabytes) to the screen.
 Thymus shows you only the two first screens and then after every fourth scroll wheel down event, it appends one screen as a tail.
 You can easily notice it by putting the vertical scroll bar to the very end.
 In this case, there will not be a full config on the screen!
 That was made intentionally so you can scroll down some output without any side effects of the sub-loading.
-It's not also possible to select and copy (*sic!*) any text from the main output at this time.

 The sidebar shows you sections for autocompleting your current input.
 It works well but can be and will be enhanced later.
 Also, there are some performance penalties so the number of sections is limited to the current size of the screen.

 ## What's next

 - Syntax highlighting.
-- Selecting, and copying text from the main output section.
 - Other NOS`es support.

 ## Feedback